Skip to content

 Wheat and corn blends use ground plant fibres that swell and bind when wet, forming light, scoopable clumps.
 They’re naturally low in fragrance and gentle on airways, though proper storage is important to prevent moisture and mould.

-Choosing between them comes down to priorities—odour control, texture, or environmental footprint—but all four reduce the dust, scent intensity and waste burden of conventional litter.
+Choosing between these natural cat litter types comes down to priorities—odour control, texture, or environmental footprint—but all four reduce the dust, scent intensity and waste burden of conventional clay and silica litter.

 At-a-Glance Comparison

-• Lowest dust: Paper pellets, tofu/soy, quality wood granules.
+• Lowest dust: Paper pellets, tofu or soy, quality wood granules.

-• Strongest clump (natural): Tofu/soy, premium corn/wheat blends.
+• Strongest clump (natural): Tofu or soy, premium corn and wheat blends.

-• Softest on paws: Paper pellets, fine tofu/soy.
+• Softest on paws: Paper pellets, fine tofu or soy.

 • Most compostable: Paper and untreated wood (check local rules; do not compost where parasite risk is a concern).